 Running clothes to beat the heat

-Training in hot weather means overcoming the heat of the sun, excessive sweat, and hydration.
+Training in hot weather means overcoming the heat of the sun, excessive sweat, and dehydration.

 Moisture-wicking and breathable clothes